rusefi/rusefi_documentation/Hardware/microrusefi/microRusEfi_Manual.md

 New firmware version could be confirmed in rusEfi window title - both console and firmware versions are displayed there.

 ![img](Support/console_showing_firmware_version.png)

+Q: Made an error I connected the non protected main supply backwards what have I fried?
+Ground on pin 1 plus on pin 2 and 6.

+A: That's not exactly 'backwards'.
+Backwards would be flipping GND and +12v.
+Maybe no current have travelled via your microRusEFI and there is a change that your board is fine.